storesafe/cordova-sqlite-storage/README.md

    - `windows` - Javascript proxy code and SQLite3-WinRT project for Windows Universal;
    - `wp` - C-sharp code for WP(7/8)
 - `spec`: test suite using Jasmine (2.2.0), ported from QUnit `test-www` test suite, working on all platforms
+- `tests`: very simple Jasmine test suite that is run on Circle CI (Android version) and Travis CI (iOS version)
 - `Lawnchair-adapter`: Lawnchair adaptor, based on the version from the Lawnchair repository, with the basic Lawnchair test suite in `test-www` subdirectory

 ## Manual installation - Android version